marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 To start using the Ldraw plugin go to this github repo download and install the plugin.

-The advantage of this workflow is that I can quickly make changes to my model in Studio, then hop over to Blender and re-import it using the addon.
+The advantage of this workflow is that I can quickly make changes to my model in Stud.io, then hop over to Blender and re-import it using the addon.
 This allows me to do quick iterations with the least amount of manual clicks and hoops to jump through.
 Importing can sometimes take a while, depending on your model’s size.

 ### Mecabricks
 For Mecabricks I used their Blender plugin to transfer my model into Blender using a format called .zmbx.